r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_cloning.md

 #### [Plasmamen]() in particular require special procedures when it comes to cloning:

 - If they get prescanned, look into getting a spare Plasmaman Suit as soon as possible.
-They may be ready to be cloned before their original body is found.
+They may be ready to be cloned before their original body is found, so talk to the cargo department if needed.

-- You'll want them under a shower as soon as they come out of the cloning pod, especially if you don't have a spare plasmaman suit in hand.
+- You'll want them under a shower as soon as they come out of the cloning pod, especially if you don't have a spare plasmaman suit on hand.
 Unfortunately, not every station you'll be working on had the foresight to place one nearby.

-- If they don't have a suit, they'll need a way to breathe while stuck in the shower
+- If they don't have a suit, they'll need a way to breathe while stuck in the shower.
+[Salbutamol](/citadel-wiki/main/guides/guide_chemistry.md#salbutamol) will stave off suffocation damage, in the meantime engineering may be able to get you a plasma tank more quickly than cargo can get you a suit.

 ## Technical Dilemmas
 Unfortunately, the cloning process isn't always a straightforward one.